one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 ## Basic Installation Steps
 - Install/update [MrChromebox coreboot firmware](https://mrchromebox.tech/#fwscript) if you haven't already
- - Create a MacOS installer flash drive by following [this guide](https://dortania.github.io/vanilla-laptop-guide/preparations/online-installer.html)
+- Create a MacOS installer flash drive
+    - Use [this guide](https://dortania.github.io/vanilla-laptop-guide/preparations/online-installer.html) if you're on Windows or Linux
+    - Use [this guide](https://dortania.github.io/vanilla-laptop-guide/preparations/offline-installer.html) if you're on MacOS
 - Download [OpenCore 0.5.9](https://github.com/acidanthera/OpenCorePkg/releases/tag/0.5.9) and copy only the files shown in [this screenshot](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/blob/master/Required%20Files%20From%20OC.png) to your flash drive, keeping the folder structure as seen in the image
 - Download all of the [required files](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310#required-files)
 - Move the required files to their appropriate locations on your installer flash drive
    - Your EFI folder should look like [this](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/blob/master/EFI.png) - make sure all of the files are there
 - Get the MAC address of your WiFi card - it should be printed on the WiFi card or you can get it from your current OS - you'll need it for the next step
 - Follow the PlatformInfo portion of the [this guide](https://dortania.github.io/vanilla-laptop-guide/OpenCore/config-laptop.plist/broadwell.html#platforminfo) to edit the config.plist from this repo
    - You'll need [ProperTree](https://github.com/corpnewt/ProperTree) to edit the plist file and [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) to generate the SMBIOS info
    - Use a MacBookAir7,2 profile
    - In the config.plist, you need to enter values for: SystemProductName, SystemSerialNumber, MLB, SystemUUID, and ROM
      - Use your MAC address without the colons for the ROM field (You did get your MAC address, right?)
 - Install your new WiFi card if you haven't already
    - I had an odd issue of the Chromebook not booting after initially installing the new WiFi card.
 If this happens, disconnect the battery and WiFi card and try again.
 - Boot to your installer and install MacOS
 - Boot into MacOS using your installer flash drive and copy the EFI folder from you installer flashdrive to the EFI partition of your internal SSD - you can mount the EFI partition with [MountEFI](https://github.com/corpnewt/MountEFI)
     - More info can be found [here](https://dortania.github.io/OpenCore-Desktop-Guide/post-install/oc2hdd.html#moving-opencore-from-usb-to-macos-drive)
 - Follow the [post install](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310#post-install) steps below

 If you want a full guide, I suggest this one: https://dortania.github.io/vanilla-laptop-guide/ - most of the files in this repo were created using this guide so you won't need to generate them yourself.
 Simply pull them from here as you go through the guide.